HAsNaaAbdelRahman/HAsNaaAbdelRahman/README.md

 <h3 align="center">I'm interested in web development.</h3>
  🌱 I’m currently learning Computer Science.

-- 🌱 I am a Junior at Faculty of Computers & Informatics at Suez Canal University.
+- 🌱 I  am a final-year computer science student at Faculty of Computers & Informatics at Suez Canal University.

 - 📫 How to reach me **a02040456@gmail.com**